johnpatramanis/Nature_Prot_Enamel/README.md

 MAKEBLASTDB='/path/to/makeblastdb'
 BLASTALL='/path/to/blastall'
 ```
-### Create a majority count consensus sequence from the BAM file for the region spanning the enamelin gene
+2.Create a majority count consensus sequence from the BAM file for the region spanning the enamelin gene

 ```
 $ANGSD -minQ 20 -minMapQ 30 -doFasta 2 -doCounts 1 -basesPerLine 60 -i $BAM_NEAN -r 4:71494461-71552533 -out Neanderthal_ENAM
 ```

-###  *In silico* splicing of the enamelin gene to remove the introns
+3. *In silico* splicing of the enamelin gene to remove the introns

 ```
 Rscript Scripts/DataR1.r $GENE_LOCS Neanderthal_ENAM.fa.gz ENAM  Neanderthal